Jeffrey Epstein: Death

 On July 23, 2019, Epstein was found injured and semiconscious at 1:30 a.m. on the floor of his cell, with marks around his neck.
 His cellmate, former New York City police officer Nicholas Tartaglione, who was awaiting trial for four counts of murder, was questioned about Epstein's condition.
 He denied having any knowledge of what happened.
-Epstein said he believed that he was attacked by his cellmate, while the correctional staff suspected attempted suicide.
+Correctional staff suspected attempted suicide, but did not rule out the possibility it was staged or that he was assaulted by another inmate.
 According to NBC News, two sources said that Epstein might have tried to hang himself, a third said the injuries were not serious and could have been staged, and a fourth source said that an assault by his cellmate had not been ruled out.
 After that incident, he was placed on suicide watch.
 Six days later, on July 29, 2019, Epstein was taken off suicide watch and placed in a special housing unit with another inmate.
-Epstein's close associates said he was in "good spirits".
+Epstein's close associates said he was in "good spirits."

 When Epstein was placed in the special housing unit, the jail informed the Justice Department that he would have a cellmate, and that a guard would look into the cell every 30 minutes.
 These procedures were not followed on the night of his death.
 On August 9, 2019, Epstein's cellmate was transferred out, but no one took his place.
 Later in the evening, contrary to the jail's normal procedure, Epstein was not checked every 30 minutes.
 The two guards who were assigned to check his jail unit that night fell asleep and did not check on him for about three hours; the guards falsified related records.
-Two cameras in front of Epstein's cell also malfunctioned that night.
+The two cameras in front of Epstein's cell were also claimed to have malfunctioned that night.

 Epstein was found dead in his cell at the Metropolitan Correctional Center (MCC) in New York City at 6:30 a.m.
 EDT on August 10, 2019.
 The Bureau of Prisons said lifesaving measures were initiated immediately upon the discovery of Epstein's body.
 Emergency responders were called and he was taken to a hospital.
-On August 10, 2019, the Bureau of Prisons and U.S. Attorney General William Barr called the death an apparent suicide, although no final determination had been made.
-The circumstances leading up to his death are being investigated by the United States Department of Justice.
+On August 10, 2019, the Bureau of Prisons and US attorney general William Barr called the death an apparent suicide, although no final determination had been made.
+The United States Department of Justice's Inspector General's investigation report released on June 27, 2023, criticized jail officials for repeated "negligence, misconduct, and outright job performance failures" in connection with Epstein's incarceration and death.
+It also denied the suggestion that what happened was anything other than a suicide.
+In May 2025, the FBI announced plans to release surveillance footage from the night of Epstein's death, aiming to address ongoing conspiracy theories.
+Deputy Director Dan Bongino stated that the video clearly shows Epstein alone in his cell, with no evidence of outside involvement, reaffirming the official ruling of suicide.